-- Impact NOISE-1: The construction of future projects in the Specific Plan Area could expose sensitive receptors to noise that exceeds the City's noise limits. - Impact NOISE-3: Implementation of the Specific Plan would result in a permanent substantial increase in ambient noise levels. - Impact NOISE-4: The construction of future projects in the Specific Plan Area could expose sensitive receptors to a substantial temporary increase in ambient noise levels.
+- Impact NOISE-1: The construction of future projects in the Specific Plan Area could expose sensitive receptors to noise that exceeds the City's noise limits. - Impact NOISE-3: Implementation of the Specific Plan would result in a permanent substantial increase in ambient noise levels.

-Transportation and Circulation
+Transportation/Circulation